zsparal/api-documentation/source/orders/migrate-to-orders.rst

 Additional parameters are required to be able to create an order: ``orderNumber``, ``lines`` and ``billingAddress``.
 The ``lines`` parameter should be an array of :ref:`order lines <order-lines-details>` describing the actual order contents.
 The ``billingAddress`` should contain the address of the person who will be billed for the order amount.
-Some payment methods also require a date of birth of that person.
-When omitted the customer can be asked to enter this in the checkout process.

 When the order is created the API response will contain a ``checkout`` URL just like in the payments
 API: